jpulse-net/jpulse-framework/docs/dev/working/W-112-metrics-get-stats-strategy.md

    }
    ```

-2. Register in StatsRegistry during bootstrap (see Step 2.1)
+2. Register in MetricsRegistry during bootstrap (see Step 2.1)

 **Testing**:
 - Test with log entries in database